armbian/documentation/docs/User-Guide_Getting-Started.md

 ![](https://www.armbian.com/wp-content/uploads/2016/12/wifi-1.png)

-If you don't know, you can browse and then connect
+If you do not know, you can browse and then connect

 	nmtui-connect